Micky5991/samp-dotnet/README.md

 # SAMP.Net

-Use C# and .NET to create your own SA:MP Gamemode.
+Use C# and .NET to create your own SA:MP gamemode.

 ## Getting started